nawalcodes/3d-rendering-engine/README.md

 ## Description

 Below is a simple 3D graphics engine implemented in Java.
-It uses basic rendering techniques, such as orthographic projection, simple triangle rasterization, z-buffering and flat shading, to display a 3D object on a 2D canvas, with controls for horizontal and vertical rotation.
+It uses basic rendering techniques, such as orthographic projection, simple triangle rasterization, z-buffering and flat shading, to display a 3D object on a 2D canvas, with controls for horizontal and vertical rotation and zooming in and out to examine the object more closely.
 The engine demonstrates the use of basic three-dimensional transformations and shading techniques.

 ## Features

 - **3D Rendering**: Renders a 3D cube with basic flat shading.
 - **Rotation Controls**: Adjust horizontal and vertical rotation using sliders.
 - **Shading**: Applies basic shading based on the angle of the normal.
+- **Magnification**: Zooms in and out of the object using buttons.

 ## Project Structure